microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 In order to make remote development as transparent as possible to users, VS Code distinguishes two classes of extensions:

 - **UI Extensions**: These extensions make contributions to the VS Code user interface and are always run on the user's local machine.
-UI extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
-Example UI extensions include: themes, snippets, language grammars, and keymaps.
+UI Extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
+Example UI Extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
-When in a local workspace, workspace extensions are run on the local machine.
-When in a remote workspace, workspace extensions are run on the remote machine.
-Workspace extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).
+When in a local workspace, Workspace Extensions are run on the local machine.
+When in a remote workspace, Workspace Extensions are run on the remote machine.
+Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).

 When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
 This server is automatically installed (or updated) when you open a folder in Windows Subsystem for Linux (WSL), in a container, or on a remote SSH host.
 (VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)

-VS Code APIs are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace extensions.
+VS Code APIs are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace Extensions.
 However, if your extension uses APIs not provided by VS Code — such using Node APIs or running shell scripts — it may not work properly when run remotely.
 We recommend that you test that all features of your extension work properly in both local and remote workspaces.

 ## Testing and debugging your extension